nanos-world/docs/scripting/classes/Character.rst

   * - |server-only-label|
     -
     - SetHealth(:term:`number` NewHealth)
     - Sets the Health of this Character.
-If the character is dead, respawns it with full health.
+If the character is dead, respawns it with full health

   * - |server-only-label|
     -
     - SetMaxHealth(:term:`number` NewMaxHealth)
-    - Sets the MaxHealth of this Character.
+    - Sets the MaxHealth of this Character

   * - |server-only-label|
     -